mobi-css/getmobicss.com/src/docs/index.md

 ## Mobile-first

 The web is being accessed more and more on mobile devices.
-It's important to design your websites to be mobile friendly.
+It's important to design your websites mobile friendly.

-Mobi.css is such a css framework which designed for mobile, and also works awesome on other devices.
+Mobi.css is a css framework designed for mobile, and also works awesome on desktop.

 It's less than 3kb after gzipped, however, it's much more powerful than you think.